 Action: Resist the urge to revert to pre-COVID-19 workplace restrictions.
 Permit employees greater levels of self-management within the work environment.
 Check in with them regularly to gauge how effective this is and offer support or direction, but impress upon them how they should feel the owners of their work.

 In times of remote working, employers place trust in their employees to work effectively while away from the eyes of supervision.
 When returning to work, employees in turn need to trust their employers in order to feel connected with the company and invested in its success.

 No business will be untouched by COVID-19.
 Changes to business operations are inevitable, but a culture of transparency and honesty can smooth these changes by building understanding and minimizing unhealthy water-cooler talk.
 When 77% of employees feel corporate culture is extremely important, ensuring your organizational trust hasn’t been eroded by weeks of remote work and changing circumstances is important.

 Action: Demonstrate empathy with how staff are feeling and how their home life has influenced this.
 Establish standards of behavior for line managers to ensure consistency across all interactions.
 Communicate regularly through company newsletters or a leadership video update.

 Providing meaningful work

-For some employees, the roles they return to after COVID-19 may not be the ones they left before.
+For some employees, the roles they return to post COVID-19 may not be the ones they left before.
 Jobs may have been merged, split, migrated online, reduced or refocused.
 Despite this, businesses need to ensure employees feel the work they are doing is meaningful.
 Staff who don’t feel their efforts are worthwhile will take less pride in the results.